 Things You Never Knew About Santa Clause by Giles Paley-Phillips

-This story answers all those age old questions we’ve been itching to know about Kris Kringle.
-Like: where did he get that giant belly from?
-Why are his cheeks so rosy?
-All of Santa’s secrets revealed!
 What kid wouldn’t love to know?
 As a pre-reading activity, make a list with your children of all the questions they have about Santa and see how many you can answer with this book.

 The Year Without a Santa Clause by Phyllis McGinley

 What would happen if Santa woke up one day and just decided he needed a break?
 What would happen to Christmas?
 Well, in this book, that’s just what happens.
-After 1000 years of hard work, Santa decides he’s done and needs a vacation!

 When Santa Lost His Ho!
 Ho!
 Ho! by Laura Rader

-Little readers will love this story about how Santa lost his laugh and nothing the doctor prescribed (watching funny movies, telling jokes) seems to be working to get it back.
-What is Santa without his Ho!
-Ho!
-Ho!
-It’s silly and fun and not overly complex so young learners can read it on their own or with a little help.
+Little readers will love this story about how Santa lost his laugh and nothing the doctor prescribed (like watching funny movies, telling jokes) seems to be working to get it back.

 Christmas Stories With Inspiring Morals For Kid

-I love funny Christmas stories but I’m a sucker for those heartwarming stories and tear jerkers too.
+I love funny Christmas stories but I’m a sucker for those heartwarming stories and tear-jerkers too.
 You know the ones, the Christmas stories with a moral in them.
-Those books that teach us about the true meaning of Christmas.
-Stories that evoke feelings and emotions of family, togetherness, giving and community.
-These holiday stories are sure to pull on your heart strings and leave you with that warm cozy feeling.
+The books that teach us about the true meaning of Christmas.

 The Carpenter’s Gift by David Rubel